 We offer hands-on training to researchers interested to learn stem cell handling.
 We organize courses and workshops and we engage with educators and students.

-We are planning our next HANDS-ON HUMAN STEM CELL WORKSHOP
+We are planning our next HANDS-ON HUMAN STEM CELL WORKSHOP, as soon as there are any updates available you will be able to find them here.

 We use well-established protocols which we adapt to our service pipelines.
 However, a lot of projects can be challenging due to technical and/or biological reasons we cannot control, and that may cause the service to be paused or stopped entirely.
 Our goal is to make this process transparent and help you prepare before requesting one of our services.
 Here you will find information on the ISCCF conditions, as well as considerations for your project planning.